Skip to main content

 Do you see a pattern?
 You shouldn't because it's a random walk, from Wikipedia.

 You should assume there’s a bit of randomness in everything.
 When something doesn’t happen the way you expect, or you can’t figure out why events unfolded as they did, you may have simply been fooled by randomness.
-Accepting this can be remarkably freeing—not everything needs an explanation, and not every pattern contains meaning.
+I find that weirdly relieving.
+Sometimes there just isn’t a clean explanation.